 - Flight risks – no substantial ties to the community

-- A real risk that the accused will fail to attend court again
+- A real risk that the accused will fail to attend the trial

 - A substantial danger or risk to the public

-- There is a real potential that the accused will continue to break the law
+- Real potential the accused will continue to break the law

-- There is a real potential that the accused will interfere with witnesses
+- Real potential the accused will interfere with witnesses

-- The allegations are of such a nature that the public would be offended if the accused is released
+- Allegations are such that the public would be offended

-As well, the Justice needs to be convinced that the surety is capable of providing the required supervision and that the release plan is sufficient to mitigate risks.
+As well, the Justice needs to be believe the surety is capable of providing supervision and the release plan is sufficient to mitigate risks.

-If bail is denied, a bail lawyer may be able to request a bail review.
+If a release is denied, a lawyer may be able to request a bail review.
 However, a bail review requires that either a legal error was made or that there is a significant change in circumstance from the initial hearing.